ScriptRaccoon/portfolio-website/src/data/posts/grouptheory-typescript-part1.md

 ### Order

-A lot of group theory can now be added to our group class.
-For now, let us only look at a very basic example: the _order_ of a group is the number of its elements.
+The _order_ of a group is the number of its elements.
 We can easily implement this as a class method:

 ```typescript
 get order(): number {